 5 Questions to Ask Yourself about Your Candidate Database

-A quality candidate database is a recruitment firm’s lifeblood.
-But how many times has a consultant made a placement from LinkedIn only to find the candidate was already in the recruitment CRM?
+A quality candidate database is a staffing firm’s lifeblood.
+But how many times has a recruiter made a placement from LinkedIn only to find the candidate was already in the applicant tracking system (ATS)?

-Ensuring your recruitment CRM becomes the first point of call for your consultants means it must have clean, quality data.
+It’s pretty simple: for your staffing firm to be effective and productive, you need clean, quality data.
 Here are five questions to ask yourself about your candidate database:

-1) Is your candidate database part of your recruitment CRM?
+1) Is your candidate database part of your ATS?

-Whether you’re just starting up, a subject matter expert (SME), or a micro business, your candidate database could be stored anywhere.
-But for scaling purposes, it’s better to start as you mean to go on.
-Having your candidate database as part of a recruitment CRM will save you time and money as you build your business.
+If you’re just starting up, a subject matter expert (SME), or a small business, your candidate database could be stored anywhere.
+But for scaling purposes, it’s better to start with a system that can grow with you.
+Having your candidate database as part of an ATS will save you time and money as you build your business.

 2) How are you growing your candidate database?